Tempate/Cryptography/README.md

 ### Hybrid

-A hybrid system is the combination of an asymmetric cipher, which is able to distribute send messages privately (slow), and a symmetric cipher, which is able to encrypt messages securely very fast.
-The most well-known implementation of protocol is PGP.
-But, to get a generic understanding, the implemented version would be more than enough.
+A hybrid system is the combination of an asymmetric cipher, which is able to send messages through open channels privately (slow), and a symmetric cipher, which is able to encrypt messages securely very fast.
+The most well-known implementation of this protocol is PGP.
+This implementation is not pure PGP, despite being very similar to it, it's an example of a hybrid cryptographic protocol.

 ### SHA-1 (Secure Hash Algorithm)

-SHA-1 is a cryptographic hash function which takes an input and products a 20-byte hash value.
+SHA-1 is a cryptographic hash function that takes an input of any size and products a 20-byte hash sum.
 SHA-1 is currently not secure, but it's the base of most hashing algorithms.